-- 102. The existence of self-regulation by a profession does not mean that profession is exempted from public regulation.
-The Petitioners' claim that self-regulated professions are entitled to immunity from orders under the Public Health Act is without merit. - 103.
+- 45. The existence of self-regulation by a profession does not mean that profession is exempted from public regulation.
+The Petitioners' claim that self-regulated professions are entitled to immunity from orders under the Public Health Act is without merit. - 117.
 It is not an abuse of discretion or fettering for Dr. Henry to restrict the ambit of reconsideration under s.
 43 of the Public Health Act.
 The PHO's authority to do so in an emergency is specifically affirmed by s.
-54(1)(h) of the Act and Dr. Henry exercised this authority appropriately. - 104.
+54(1)(h) of the Act and Dr. Henry exercised this authority appropriately. - 46.
 The orders in no way affect the right of an adult not to consent to health care under s.
 6 of the Health Care (Consent) and Care Facility Act.
 Vaccination must be consented to.
-Similarly, personal and medical information transferred under the Orders must be consented to and the Orders provide statutory authority. - 105.
-To the extent that the Amended Petition references the Freedom of Information and Protection of Privacy Act, RSBC 1996, c.165 ("FIPPA"), FIPPA complaints fall under the jurisdiction of the Information and Privacy Commissioner.16 - 106.
+Similarly, personal and medical information transferred under the Orders must be consented to and the Orders provide statutory authority. - 47.
+To the extent that the Amended Petition references the Freedom of Information and Protection of Privacy Act, RSBC 1996, c.165 ("FIPPA"), FIPPA complaints fall under the jurisdiction of the Information and Privacy Commissioner.
+16 - 48.
 The assertion that s.
 1 of the Privacy Act RSBC 1996 c.
 373 is engaged is without merit.
 Section 1(1) of the Privacy Act sets out a tort, which can only be pursued in a civil action.
-A cause of action under the Privacy Act cannot be adjudicated in a judicial review proceeding. - 107.
-A complaint under section 13(1) of the Human Rights Code, RSBC 1996, c.
-210 must be made to the Human Rights Tribunal.
+A cause of action under the Privacy Act cannot be adjudicated in a judicial review proceeding.

-16 It is a collateral attack to go directly to court rather than to seek review from the Information and Privacy Commissioner: Varzeliotis v.
+&lt;sup>16 It is a collateral attack to go directly to court rather than to seek review from the Information and Privacy Commissioner: Varzeliotis v.
 The Queen et al, 2007 BCSC 620.